jasonbland/nba-draft-tracker/README.md

 # NBA Draft Tracker

-Displays the number of players for a given team in the first two rounds.
+Displays the number of players for a given team in the first two rounds of the rounds.

 Hosted page can be found here: https://www.nba-draft-tracker.jasonbland.dev